-Rhinoplasty results — Overview covers benefits, risks and what to expect during nose surgery.
+Rhinoplasty — Overview covers benefits, risks and what to expect during nose surgery.

-Rhinoplasty (RIE-no-plas-tee), also referred to as nose surgery, is a surgery that changes the shape of the nose.
-The motivation for rhinoplasty may be to change the appearance of the nose, its function or both.
+Rhinoplasty (RIE-no-plas-tee) is surgery that changes the shape of the nose.
+The motivation for rhinoplasty may be to change the appearance of the nose, improve breathing or both.

 Rhinoplasty can change the size, shape or proportions of your nose.
 It may be done to repair deformities from an injury, correct a birth defect or improve some breathing difficulties.